 Once you have determined who your agent is and what duties they will handle, you can create the power of attorney document.
 It is a simple template where you include your name (principal) and your agent's name.
 Each form lists the roles of the agent, and you only need to check the corresponding boxes, giving powers to your agent.

-Each state has its law regarding creating and using valid power of attorney documents.
+It's important to note that each state has its own laws regarding creating and using valid power of attorney documents.
 For example, under Missouri law, durable powers of attorney must be signed before at least two witnesses but allow the principal to revoke a power of attorney.
-But Pennsylvania law permits the principal (the person granting the powers) to specify specific duties, including health care and financial matters.

-Validate the POA document
+Validate the POA Document

 You may present the form to the county clerk to validate the document.
 Before signing, be sure to check your state's requirements on how to assign a power of attorney.